 What types of projects qualify for a grant?

 Projects should engage MICA students in collaborating with community members to meet a particular community need or to pursue a desired outcome.
 Grants may be used either to launch a new project or program, or to strengthen/expand an existing project or program.
 Previous projects have ranged from after-school activities with children to community-based public art projects and social design initiatives.
 Letters of Support from partnering organizations that confirm both the need for the project and the partnering organization's interest in collaborating with the applicant are not required but highly recommended and will be strongly considered in the grant review process.

 Where does this funding come from?

 All funding used for MICA's Student Grant program is donor funded.
-However, it is distributed through three different MICA offices: the Office of Community Engagement, the Office of Student Affairs, and the Community Arts Partnership Office.
-For your convenience, only ONE application is required for a project and will be reviewed by each of the three offices.
-For more information on specific criteria for funding from each of these three offices, please click here.
+However, it is distributed through two different offices: the Office of Community Engagement and the Office of Student Affairs.
+The Office of Community Engagement offers the Community Engagement Grant (OCE).
+The Office of Student Affairs offers the Community Service Fund Grant (CSF).
+For your convenience, only ONE application is required to apply for both grants and will be reviewed by each office.
+For more information on specific criteria for each grant, please click here.

 How much can I request to fund this project?

 |Student working on curricular projects, including thesis projects and other projects for classroom credit.||$1500.00||$0.00||$1500.00|

 In all cases, only exemplary projects with well-constructed budgets are funded at the top of the grant range.